grannycart/by-sound-alone/content/FAQ-draft.md

 Look, if you really want to read the book and the swearing bothers you, feel free to [modify the text](https://github.com/grannycart/by-sound-alone_source) to make your own clean version and publish it!
 (Though note: it would have to be under the same Creative Commons non-commercial license --- don't think you can make money doing this.)
 That's the beauty of the open-source model.

+## Why did you want to write a submarine story?
+This is a whole essay unto itself.
+See: [Why write a submarine story?](why-write-a-submarine-story)

 ## Is this book free?
 What license is it released under?
 See the [LICENCE](https://bysoundalone.net/content/By-Sound-Alone_Mark-Torrey.html#license).